September 9, 2021

 When push notifications are enabled on the mobile app, Capital Bikeshare will let you know when you’ve successfully docked your bike and ended a ride, so you never have to worry about walking away with the clock still ticking!
 A bike that has not been docked in 24 hours will be considered stolen, and your card will be charged.

 Due to their popularity, it’s best to reserve electric bikes and scooters ahead of time.
 If you plan to take a trip on two wheels, you can reserve it directly in the provider’s app.
 Currently, there are several private dockless companies permitted to operate in the District.
-E-bike operators include Helbiz and Jump, and electric scooter operators include Bird, Lime, Lyft, Skip, and Spin.
+E-bike operators include Lime, Spin, and Veo, and electric scooter operators include Lime, Lyft, Spin, and Veo.
 Prices vary by operator.

 Before you tour by scooter, make sure you check the life (miles available) so you can get to your final destination.
 Danelle was going 11 miles one-way and didn’t check the miles on her scooter.
 As a result, when she got about 8 miles into her scooter trip, the device started to slow down and eventually had no power.
 Pre-check the mileage or battery life to avoid having to find and rent another device and pay another unlocking fee.

-When finished with your ride, properly park the scooter upright by the curb, leaving at least 5 feet of space on the sidewalk.
-If available, you can also park in a designated scooter corral located in the street, or at a bike rack.
+When finished with your ride, properly park the scooter in a designated scooter corral located in the street, or lock at a bike rack, parking signpost, or stop sign.
+The District requires all scooters to lock to city infrastructure when parked throughout DC.
 Please be advised there is restricted riding and parking of scooters in areas of downtown and near the National Mall and other memorials.
 These areas are geofenced “no ride” areas where scooters will automatically shut down if those areas are entered.
 You can ride scooters on sidewalks and roads outside of the memorials.
 View the map for details.

 Pro Tip: We strongly advise you to carry hand sanitizer or wipes to clean handle bars.
 Danelle discovered that adjusting the seat on a bike caused her hands to get extremely dirty on several occasions.
 Learn more scooter rules and safety tips.